tfpf/sieve-of-Eratosthenes/README.md

 # Sieve of Atkin

 A prime sieving algorithm which is faster than a wheel-factorised sieve of Eratosthenes.
-I have implemented the optimised technique described by Atkin and Bernstein.
-While Bernstein has already provided an optimised implementation, I found the code very hard to understand, so I wrote it from scratch myself.
+I have implemented the technique described by Atkin and Bernstein.
+While Bernstein has already provided an optimised implementation, I found the code very hard to understand, and it does not store the list of primes, so I decided to write it myself.

 Also included here is an non-optimal implementation of the sieve of Eratosthenes which I wrote a long time ago.